CarlNegrescu/FacialRecognitionInRust/README.md

 * [ ] Implement a facial **embedding** model to create unique identifiers for detected faces.
 * [ ] Add a simple database or file system to store and manage known faces.
 * [ ] Draw bounding boxes and names over faces in the live video feed.
+* [ ] Integrate with an embedded controller to perform a physical action (e.g., activating a light, unlocking a door) upon successful facial recognition.

 ---